-BIO-2: Prior to any ground disturbance and/or vegetation removal, the applicant shall have a preconstruction survey conducted by a qualified biologist for special-status plant and animal species to ensure that special-status species are not present.
+- BIO-1: If any vegetation is to be removed within 100 feet of the riparian corridor during typical nesting bird season (February 15 August 31) it is recommended that pre-development nesting bird surveys are conducted in the proposed development area to reduce incidental take of any active avian nests.
+If any nests are discovered, the area shall be avoided, and a 50' buffer area shall be established to protect the nesting birds. - a) Prior to any ground disturbance and/or vegetation removal, the applicant shall have a pre-construction survey conducted by a qualified biologist for special-status plant and animal species to ensure that special-status species are not present.
 If any listed species are detected, construction shall be delayed, and the appropriate resource agency (CDFW and/or USFWS) shall be consulted with and project impacts and mitigation reassessed.

-- 1. American badger den surveys shall be conducted prior to any groundbreaking activities in an effort to reduce incidental take of any sensitive of native species within the Study Areas. - The nearest proposed cultivation areas are located approximately 150 feet southeast from the pond where the western pond turtles (E. marmorata) were observed.
-Prior to development of the cultivation areas near this pond, preconstruction surveys for western pond turtles shall be conducted following CDFW's survey protocol.
+American badger den surveys shall be conducted prior to any groundbreaking activities in an effort to reduce incidental take of any sensitive of native species within the Study Areas.